dr-skot/diagramless/README.md

 ### symmetry

-Set the symmetry to 'diagonal' or 'left-right' and symmetrical cells will toggle blackness in tandem with the current cell.
+Set the symmetry to diagonal or left-right, and symmetrical cells will toggle blackness in tandem with the current cell.

 ### load a new puzzle